okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/java/enrollmentotherintegrationsteps.md

 #### 11. Exit polling

-After the user completes the setup and finishes enrolling their account, the next time the polling method is called, it returns a status of `SUCCESS` along with access and ID tokens.
+After the user completes the setup and finishes enrolling their account, the next polling request returns a status of `SUCCESS` along with access and ID tokens.
 The user is now authenticated.